okellodaniel/URA_FAQS_LLM_CHATBOT_API/Readme.md

 #### scripts
 - [scrapper.py](.scrapper.py) - Contains the logic for scrapping FAQ data off the URA website
+- [rag.py](./scripts/rag.py) - Script for indexing the faqs data.
+- [azure_storage_file_downloader.py](./scripts/azure_storage_file_downloader.py) - Script for downloading project data files into the `data` directory.
+- [azure_storage_uploader.py](./scripts/azure_storage_uploader.py) - Script for uploading project data files into an azure blob container.
 ___
 ### Running Application

-The application functionality is currently set to run locally on (bare metal), starting with installing the application requirements, the neccessary files required, and running the dockerised application
+The application functionality is currently set to run locally on (bare metal), starting with installing the application requirements, the neccessary files required, and running the dockerised application.

 ___
 ### Retrieval evaluation
 For retrieval evaluation,below are the metrics